crolbar/button-box/README.md

 # Arduino Button Box

-Just a button-box that I made with and arduino pro micro and some buttons.
+Just a button-box that I made with and arduino pro micro (upgraded to an stm32f103) and some buttons.

-blank.ino is a black file in witch the buttons do nothing.

-test.ino is to check if your buttons are working.

-example.ino is an example of my setup.

 <img src="https://i.imgur.com/rfScqmV.jpeg" />